If you write for your clients, read this

 Jargon is fine when you’re talking to other experts; it’s actually a great ‘shorthand’ for them, but most people won’t understand it, so check you’re not using it excessively.

 One way to think about the technical terms you’re using is to ask yourself if a twelve-year-old would know the term or be able to work out its meaning in context.
 If you were in the third year of your undergraduate degree when you first came across the word, chances are most of your clients are not familiar with it.
-In that case, you may need to use simpler terms.
+In that case, you may need to use simpler terms when you write for your clients.

 Another way to make jargon understandable is to give a definition of the word the first time you use it.
 That way, if your clients dont’ know or forget what it means, they can go back and read the definition.